Jamie Redknapp: Personal life

 Redknapp's father is football manager Harry Redknapp, and his mother is Sandra Harris.
-He has one older brother, Mark, who is a model.
+He has one older brother, who is a model.
 Redknapp is the maternal cousin of Frank Lampard, whose father is former West Ham United player and Harry's former managerial assistant Frank Lampard Sr.

 Redknapp grew up on the south coast as his father was coaching Bournemouth at that time.
 He attended Twynham School in Christchurch and started playing in the Sunday league youth teams with his brother.

 On 29 June 1998, Redknapp married pop singer Louise Nurding.
-They have two sons, Charlie & Beau.
+They have two sons.
 After 19 years of marriage, Jamie and Louise Redknapp were granted a divorce on 29 December 2017.

 On 18 October 2021, Redknapp married model Frida Andersson, at Chelsea Register Office in London.
-The couple have one son, Raphael.
+The couple have one son.